MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 	The ```WaitForElement``` method provides an easy-to-use mechanism for delaying until a condition involving a UI element is satisfied.
 In this example, it waits for the authentication dialog to render in the ```WebView``` control.

-1. Since the Test Recorder doesn't record or reproduce "delays" when recording, it's often helpful to force a delay in a script, or wait for a UI element to become available before moving to the next step.
-You may have noticed that the generated code immediately goes back to the previous page after navigating to the landing-activity page.
+1. Since the Test Recorder doesn't record the delays between actions, it's often helpful to force a delay in a script, or wait for a UI element to become available before moving to the next step.
+You may have noticed, for example, that the generated code immediately goes back to the previous page after navigating to the landing-activity page.

 	To compensate, insert the following statement after the statement that simulates a tap of the Activity button to wait for the text string "Kaboom" to appear on the page: